lukemaxwell/cryptomonitor/README.md

 If articles must be fetched from the source website they are queued in the database as ArticleJobs.

-Article jobs are checked every 10 seconds and articles are fetched in rate limited fashion (no more than 1 request per host every 5 seconds).
+Article jobs are checked every 10 seconds using a seperate background task and articles are fetched in rate limited fashion (no more than 1 request per host every 5 seconds).

 Feeds and rules can be configured using the API, and articles can be retrieved using the articles API endpoint, or via the websocket.